 - Using aerodynamic fairings for our tractors and trailers

 - Providing driver idle bonuses

-Many of our distribution centers around the country have been fitted with high-efficiency LED lighting systems to reduce energy consumption.
+Many of our distribution centers around the country have high-efficiency LED lighting systems to reduce energy consumption.
 These systems take advantage of motion-activated LED lights to replace older metal halide systems.
-The new systems have helped Dot curb total KwH/cu.ft. consumption by 37 percent between 2006 and 2014.
+The new systems helped Dot curb total KwH/cu.ft. consumption by 37 percent between 2006 and 2014.

-In addition to recycling more than a million pounds of cardboard, stretch wrap and paper products across our company, Dot Foods now recycles broken pallets, which are converted into mulch or wood pellets for heating.
+In addition to recycling more than 1 million pounds of cardboard, stretch wrap, and paper products across our company, we recycle broken pallets, which are converted into mulch or wood pellets for heating.

-Dot Foods has more than doubled its recycling over a five year period, with a total of 2,658,000 pounds recycled in 2014!
+Dot Foods has more than doubled its recycling over five years, with a total of 2,658,000 pounds recycled in 2014!

-In addition to offering electronic transactions for all customer and vendor communication, Dot is scaling back on the number of hard copies we print.
-This has led to a 37% decrease in printer paper expense between 2008 and 2014.
+In addition to offering electronic transactions for all customer and vendor communication, we scaled back on the number of hard copies we printed.
+This led to a 37 percent decrease in printer paper expense between 2008 and 2014.

-Dot's conservation efforts also help our supplier partners operate more sustainably as well.
+Dot's conservation efforts also help our manufacturer partners operate more sustainably as well.
 With their LTL trucks off the road, there are fewer trucks burning fuel.